Maboalenen/Encryption/README.md

 -----
 > Key length greater than 1024.
 > RSA Cipher there are two key pairs
 > Each user has their own encryption and decryption procedures, e,n and d,n ,

-     <br/>- E Public exponent
+    - E Public exponent
     - D Secret exponent
     - N is the module number

 Five mythical step to generate Keys
 -----

   1-  two prime number p,q
-  <br />- p and q length greater than 512
+      p and q length greater than 512

   2-  N=multiplication of the two prime number (p,q)
   <br /> - N = (p)(q)